 - Metro’s service guidelines are in place for campus service (ex. face mask requirement).

-Full campus bus service resumes for the fall semester on August 23, 2020, with some pre-planned route and schedule changes (see below).
-Face masks are required on all campus route buses.
-More details on public safety measures for campus bus service will be shared when available.
+Full campus bus service resumed for the fall semester on August 23, 2020, with some pre-planned route and schedule changes* (see below).
+Public health safety measures for campus bus service will include:

-Please note: campus route service changes were finalized in April 2020 and will begin August 23, 2020.
+*Campus route service changes were finalized in April 2020 and are in effect August 23, 2020.
 Daytime service (Route 80, 84) was changed to better accommodate demand and late night service (Routes 81, 82) was adapted to better serve off-campus student housing areas.
-Learn more about upcoming UW campus bus route changes
+Check out the new UW Campus – Transit Ride Guide (PDF) for route details.

-Service begins September 2, 2020 for the 2020-21 academic year.
-Safety measures for circulator service will be shared when available.
+Service started September 2, 2020 for the 2020-21 academic year.
+Public health safety measures include:

 Biking continues to be an excellent commuting option!
 Madison has a thriving bike scene and UW-Madison was upgraded to a Platinum-level Bike Friendly University in Fall 2019.
 There are over 15,000 bike parking stalls on campus.
 Be sure to check out our bicycling page for details on bike safety, bike parking, and other resources.